 A Congressional Effort Renewed

-For supporters of Capers, the Medal of Honor is not merely a personal accolade but a way to ensure that the historical record accurately reflects what happened in 1967.
-They argue that recognizing his actions would honor not only him but also the Marines who fought alongside him and the generations who have drawn inspiration from his example.
+For Capers’ supporters, the Medal of Honor is not merely a personal accolade but also a means of ensuring that the historical record accurately reflects what happened in 1967.
+Recognizing his actions honors not only him but also the Marines who fought alongside him and the generations who have drawn inspiration from his example.

 Beyond the Battlefield